charlieccarey/examples-of-libs-for-misc-APIs/README.md

-# quandl, pytrends and gdax APIs
+# pytrends, quandl and gdax

-Examples of these APIs, some with visualization.
+Examples of python libraries to interact with these APIs.

 Uses cryptocurrency as a topic.

+And doing a bit of simple visualization.

 <!---
 If notebooks aren't showing on github, use jupyter nbviewer like so: